Detailed Guide to ServBay Directory Structure

 /Applications/ServBay/ssl

-- SSL certificates automatically generated via the ACME protocol for your local websites (usually under
+- SSL certificates automatically requested via ACME for your local sites (usually under

 ssl/caddy